rrw-zilliqa/dev-portal-2/zq2/docs/faq.md

 #### Will I be able to use my Zil on Dex like Uniwap, Sushiswap to trade?

 If and when those DEXes deploy to Zilliqa, yes.
+In the meantime, there are other Zilliqa EVM DEXes such as Plunderswap - [https://plunderswap.com/](https://plunderswap.com/).

 #### Will Devs be able to deploy Uniswap/Sushiswap/1inch on Zilliqa?